The IPLD Data Model

 IPLD defines a Data Model that details the forms that data can take in memory, and through which a codec transforms that memory to and from encoded bytes.

-Like the JSON data model, the IPLD Data Model includes data Kinds which include Booleans, Strings, Ints, Floats, Null, Lists and Maps, but also adds Bytes and Links (CIDs).
+Like the JSON data model, the IPLD Data Model includes data which include Booleans, Strings, Ints, Floats, Null, Lists and Maps, but also adds and (CIDs).

 The Data Model is how we reason about data moving through the various statesāin-memory, programmatic access and manipulation, and serialization to and from bytes for storage or transfers.